rkapl123/DBAddin/docs/DBFuncs.md

 <pre lang="vb">chainCells(ParameterList)</pre>

 chainCells "chains" the values in the given range together by using "," as separator.
-It's use is mainly to facilitate the creation of the select field clause in the `Query` parameter, e.g.
+Its use is mainly to facilitate the creation of the select field clause in the `Query` parameter, e.g.

 <pre lang="vb">DBRowFetch("select " & chainCells(E1:E4) & " from jobs where job_id = 1","",A1,A8:A9,C8:D8)</pre>